drewnoakes/dependency-analyser/README.md

 ![A graph showing dependencies when most of the behind-the-scenes assemblies have been removed](https://raw.githubusercontent.com/drewnoakes/dependency-analyser/master/Documentation/ui-filtered.png)

-This plot tells us a great deal about the analysed assembly (in this case, `Drew.DependencyAnalyser.Tests.dll`).
+This plot tells us a great deal about the analysed assembly (in this case, `DependencyAnalyser.Tests.dll`).
-It requires three non-system assemblies: `Drew.DependencyAnalyser`, `Drew.DependencyAnalyser.Tests` and `nunit.framework`,
-even though `nunit.framework` is not referenced directly.
-We can also tell, unsurprisingly, that `Drew.DependencyAnalyser` uses WinForms assemblies.
+It requires three non-system assemblies: `DependencyAnalyser`, `DependencyAnalyser.Tests` and `nunit.framework`, even though `nunit.framework` is not referenced directly.
+We can also tell, unsurprisingly, that `DependencyAnalyser` uses WinForms assemblies.

 Note the circular dependency between `System` and `System.Xml`!!!